-Throughout the span of her 20-year career, Lady Gaga has been a vessel of countless visual transformations.
+Throughout the span of her 20-year career, Lady Gaga has been a vessel for countless visual transformations.
 She’s famous for the many awe-inducing looks she’s worn both onscreen and on the red carpet, from her campy yet meaningful sartorial statements (who can forget the meat dress?), to the characters she’s played in American Horror Story and A Star Is Born.
-But none of them have required a metamorphosis quite like her role in Ridley Scott’s House of Gucci.
+But none of them has required a metamorphosis quite like her role in Ridley Scott’s House of Gucci.

-In order to become Patrizia Reggiani, the ex-wife of Maurizio Gucci who was convicted of orchestrating his 1995 murder, the singer went to what some might consider extreme measures, like immersing herself so deeply into her character she disconnected with reality, experiencing “psychological difficulty at one point” as Gaga told British Vogue, and spoke in an Italian accent for nine months.
+In order to become Patrizia Reggiani, the ex-wife of Maurizio Gucci who was convicted of orchestrating his 1995 murder, the singer went to what some might consider extreme measures, like immersing herself so deeply into her character that she disconnected with reality, experiencing “psychological difficulty at one point” as Gaga told British Vogue, and spoke in an Italian accent for nine months.
 “Even when we were off camera and having dinner, the accent never broke,” says Sarah Tanno, Gaga’s longtime makeup artist, who did her makeup for the film.
 “So that was incredible.”

 Creating the look of Patrizia was also a massive undertaking, requiring an inventive collaboration between Gaga, Tanno, and Frederic Aspiras, her hairstylist for the film who, like Tanno, has worked with the singer for over a decade.
 In The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed, Sara Gay Forden’s 2001 book that the film is based upon, Patrizia’s style is described as “artificial and overdone,” detailing her heavy use of mascara, “false lashes,” and “teased hair.”
 Gaga made the decision not to read the book, which she said was “filled with opinions,” nor did she meet with Patrizia in order to avoid being influenced by her agenda, as she explained to the New York Times.